About This Chapter

-In this lesson we explore the term interglaciation.
-In the process, we discover exactly what determines a glacial period and how these fluctuations in Earth's climate have changed history.
+In this lesson, we'll explore the term interglaciation.
+Throughout this process, we'll discover exactly what determines a glacial period and the way in which these fluctuations in Earth's climate have changed history.

 18. What is an Ecological Footprint? - Definition, Calculation & Facts

 This lesson addresses the concept of an ecological footprint.
 It includes definitions, examples, illustrations, and methods for reduction.
 There are bolded key terms and a brief quiz with explanations included.

 19. What Is Camouflage in Animals: Definition & Examples

 Most animals have some form of adaptation to make them more successful and increase their chances for survival.
 One such adaptation is camouflage.
 In this lesson, we explore the various types of camouflage found in the animal kingdom.